dxvgef/geninterface/README.md

 ## Parameters:

-- file: The Go source file for which the code will be generated
+- file: the Go source file for which the code will be generated, can be a file or directory
-- struct: The name of the struct to generate code for
+- struct: the name of the struct to generate code for, use commas to separate multiple names
-- setter: Whether to generate Setter methods.
+- setter: whether to generate Setter methods.
 When set to false, only Getter methods will be generated
+- perm: generated file permission
+- any: use the any type instead of the interface{} type
+- getter_file_suffix: generated getter file suffix
+- setter_file_suffix: generated setter file suffix
+- interface_name_suffix: generated interface name suffix
+- interface_file_suffix: generated interface file suffix

 ## Generated files：

 The following files will be created in the same directory as the target file:

-- {file}_interface.go
+- <struct><interface_file_suffix>.go
-- {file}_getter.go
+- <struct><getter_file_suffix>.go
-- {file}_setter.go
+- <struct><setter_file_suffix>.go

-{file} is the name of the target file

 ## Note: